 - Roasted Fennel with Parmesan & Cream

 - Swedish Apple Crumble

 - Swedish Salmon Burger with Lemon Yogurt Sauce

-OR IF YOU WANT MORE HOW-TO GUIDES, THEN CHECK OUT MY HOW-TO COLLECTION!
+OR IF YOU WANT MORE KITCHEN GUIDES, THEN HEAD STRAIGHT TO MY HOW-TO COLLECTION!

 - Process until you have reached your preferred level of texture for the crumbs.

 - Transfer the crumbs into a baking tray lined with a baking sheet.

 - Place the baking tray in the lower part of the oven until the crumbs are completely dry or its colors have darkened.

 - Shake or mix the crumbs with a spatula and place it back in the oven to dry the whole tray evenly.

 - You can skip placing the crumbs in the oven if they are already dry -- say, the bread is older than two days.
 Just leave them out for a longer period and then proceed with proper storage.